-First, we built the prototype on the picture below, using a bamboo base stabilized by horizontal bamboo sticks.
+First, I built the prototype on the picture below, using a bamboo base stabilized by horizontal bamboo sticks.
 This gave a fun duck foot look to the lamp!
 It was possible to move it, to turn it, and to modulate the height of the bulb.

 However, dealing with the lamp required some patience to find the right balance so that it does not fall!
-We hence switched to the variation where our arc lamp was attached to a corner of our room.
+I hence switched to the variation where our arc lamp was attached to a corner of our room.
 From there, it served well for a few months.

 Limits and improvement tracks